Unequal Access to Dental Care Despite the Reform That Caps Prices for Crowns and Other Prosthetics

 Marion Bruna, University of Montpellier

-However, since dental surgeons can charge additional fees depending on the type of care they provide, their income also depends on the nature of their practice and their pricing strategy.
+However, since dental surgeons can charge additional fees depending on the type of care they provide, their income also depends on the mix of their practice and their pricing strategy.
 In 2018, while prosthetic care accounted for 10% of the procedures performed by dental surgeons, according to Drees calculations, it represented two-thirds of their fees.

 The "100% Health" dental program suffers from the uneven distribution of dental practitioners